tsen19/predicting_death_from_heart_disease_R/README.md

 In this project, I will use machine learning (ML) to predict patient's survival following a heart failure, using patients' available electronic medical records.

-In order to try to reproduce the results reported in a paper called **"Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone**" located at https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-020-1023-5, I will also rank the features corresponding to the most important risk factors, as determined by the ML algorithms.
+In order to try to reproduce the results reported in the paper **"Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone**" (https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-020-1023-5), I will also rank the features corresponding to the most important risk factors, as determined by the ML algorithms.

 I will build  and tune 8 different models: